http403/blog/content/techy/samba-over-tailscale-wireguard.md

 ---
 title: "Samba over Tailscale/Wireguard"
-date: 2023-01-04T18:14:39Z
+date: 2023-02-25T00:00:00Z
 draft: false
 tags: [server, samba, tailscale, wireguard]
+author: ["Hartman"]
+searchHidden: false
+cover.image: ""
+cover.caption: ""
+cover.alt: ""
+cover.relative: true
 ---
-***Edit:** I rewritten my old article as that was too long and too many things are irrelevant.
-As my instructor said, you don't need to write irrelevant things in technical articles.
-Those're just lard.
-The old version is still readable [here](../hidden/samba-over-tailscale-wireguard-old.md).*
+> ***Edit:** I rewritten my old article as that was too long and too many irrelevant things.
+As my instructor said, technical documentation need to get straight on point, any other else are considered lard.
+But, if you like lard, I still have the [old version up](../hidden/samba-over-tailscale-wireguard-old.md).*

 I will show how to serve Samba share over Tailscale in a secure and (some what) hidden manner.
 I don't imply that SMB over Internet is not secure, but I'm more confident with Tailscale, or actually Wireguard that running under the hood.